 Risk Game Board

 - The game board is a map of 6 continents divided into 42 territories.

-- The numbers along the bottom (southern) edge of the board indicate the number of armies you will receive for a set of cards you trade
+- The numbers along the board’s bottom edge indicate the number of armies you receive for a set of cards traded

-There are 6 sets of armies, each containing 3 categories of army pieces:
+There are 6 sets of armies, containing 3 categories of army pieces:

 - Infantry (worth l)

 - Artillery (worth 10 Infantry, or 2 Cavalry)

 Game starts with Infantry pieces; later in the game, players can trade in 5 Infantry for 1 Cavalry, or 2 Cavalry (or 1 Cavalry and 5 Infantry) for 1 Artillery.

 The 56 RISK@ Cards: 42 marked with a territory and a picture of Infantry, Cavalry, or Artillery. l 2 “wild” cards marked with all three pictures, but no territory.
 12 Secret Mission cards.

 Secret Mission cards are used only in the Secret Mission RISK variation.
 Remove them for all other games.